Njandukalude Nattil Oridavela: Production

-Director Salim co-wrote the film with George Kora.
+Director Althaf Salim co-wrote the film with George Kora.
 Principal photography of the film began on 25 September 2016.
 Mukesh Muraleedharan was the cinematographer.
 The film is inspired from author Chandramathi's book of the same name, about her cancer survival.
-Salim calls the film a dramedy, because it is "a family drama that deals with a pertinent social issue but told with lots of humour.
+Althaf calls the film a dramedy, because it is "a family drama that deals with a pertinent social issue but told with lots of humour.
 That's why we like to call the film a dramedy".
 The film marks Shanthi Krishna's return to acting after a 19-year hiatus.

 Soundtrack

 Justin Varghese has composed the music and background score in his feature film debut.